Voting in Kentucky

 Kentucky does not offer Election Day registration, so be sure to submit your voter registration before the deadline.

-You can pre-register to vote in Kentucky if you will turn 18 by the next general election.
+You can pre-register to vote in Kentucky when you turn 17.

 Voting Rights Restoration